BubbleMania

 CAN YOU PERFORM YOUR SHOW OUTSIDE?

 Nope.
 Breezes are a big problem for someone who specializes in manipulating bubbles.
 It is great fun to make bubbles float around outside.
-But to control and build them into fascinating sculptures and expect them to be where I need them for the bigger tricks they must not be blown away.
-A lot of the skills you may want to practice should be done in a windless environment.
+(I suggest making them at sunset near a body of water!)
+But in my show to control and build them into fascinating sculptures and expect them to be where I need them for the bigger tricks they cannot blow away.
+A lot of the bubble tricks you might be thinking of trying should be done inside.
+Smaller sculptures you can do over a kitchen counter.
+For bigger bubbles the garage or basement or enclosed porch are a good place to put down a old blanket or tarp to catch the mess.

 Back to FAQ list